Jerry Maguire: Legacy

 In June 2010, Entertainment Weekly named Jerry Maguire one of the 100 Greatest Characters of the Last 20 Years.

+The Los Angeles-based artists collective Everything Is Terrible! has amassed the largest collection of Jerry Maguire VHS tapes, observing that, "there seems to be nothing but just Jerry Maguire tapes filling our nation's thrift stores.
+I have no idea why."
+VHS tapes are largely sent in by fans of the group who collect them.
+In 2017, Everything Is Terrible! opened a pop-up video store in Echo Park that exclusively stocked copies of the film from their collection of (at the time) 14,000 tapes.
+However, no copies were permitted to leave the store.
+The group has stated that their ultimate goal is to build a pyramid of Jerry Maguire tapes, which they refer to as "Jerrys," in the desert.
+As of 2023, Everything Is Terrible! had over 40,000 VHS copies of the film.
+The decision to collect Jerry Maguire tapes is due in part to the distinctive red VHS box design, which is easily noticed among thrift store shelves.
+Reflecting on the collection, one member of the group commented, "It's bright red, it's beautiful.
+There are just so many of them."

 In 2017, the NFL produced two "A Football Life" mockumentaries to commemorate the film's 20th anniversary edition; they portray the careers of Rod Tidwell and Frank Cushman after the events of the film.
 Beau Bridges, Jay Mohr, Jerry O'Connell, and Aries Spears reprised their roles from the film, along with Roy Firestone and several real-life sports figures, including Shaquille O'Neal.
 According to the fictional history, Cushman retired after only four years due to a severe case of athlete's foot, and devoted himself to charity work with children with the same affliction; Tidwell was offered an even more lucrative contract, but declined, declaring that the "quan" was not there, and he preferred to devote more time to his family.
 The Tidwell mockumentary also features an adult Ray Boyd, inspired by Jerry and Rod to own his own boxing gym.